 Certification of these qualifications is reported on the basis of the number of certificates achieved over a 12-month period.

-The qualifications enable learners to progress to employment in the travel and tourism industry.
+The qualifications enable students to progress to employment in the travel and tourism industry.

 The qualifications develop higher level skills, such as independent working, research, self-reflection and collaborative earning and so support progression to higher education.